The Permaculture Association

 The permaculture network in Britain

-I provide outreach support for the ScotLAND project ; a Scotland-wide network supporting and creating permaculture Learning And Network Demonstration (LAND) Centres.
-I coordinate and promote our network of Learners, Centres and tutors; encourage new Learners and Centres to join the network; manage applications, help to organise skill-share events; and identify and liaise with hard-to-reach and groups.
-I also coordinate The Group Visit Scheme and work alongside the Permaculture Scotland Working Group to develop the dream of permaculture across the nation.
+I provide outreach support for the ScotLAND project; a Scotland-wide network supporting and creating permaculture Learning And Network Demonstration (LAND) Centres.
+I coordinate and promote our network of Learners, Centres and tutors; encourage new Learners and Centres to join the network; help to organise skill-share events; and identify and liaise with groups.
+I also coordinate the Group Visit Scheme and work alongside the Permaculture Scotland Working Group to develop the dream of permaculture across the nation.

 My work is currently one day a week, so a big task is to fund raise, and find funds that local groups can use.
 I want to hear from you – good ideas, questions, needs, offers – do get in touch!

-I am here to ensure that the Association is able to offer an increasing range of high quality professional events that introduce new people to permaculture, nurture our membership and raise funds towards the ongoing work of the organisation.
-Events are core parts of the Association activities, bringing together people to share learning, offer community support and celebrate, and include our Convergences, regional events, the AGM and other one-off activities.
+I am here to ensure that the Permaculture Association is able to offer an increasing range of high quality professional events that introduce new people to permaculture, nurture our membership and raise funds towards the ongoing work of the organisation.
+Events are core parts of the Association activities, bringing together people to share learning, offer community support and celebrate, and include our Convergences, regional events, the Annual General Meeting and other one-off activities.

 Membership and networking

 I look after the Permaculture Association's membership.
-We have1400 fantastic members in the network, a number we're aiming to grow.
-It is my job to support our members to use their membership benefits, and to encourage more to join.
+We have 1400 fantastic members in the network, and we're aiming to grow.
+It is my job to support our members to fully utilise their membership benefits, and to encourage more to join.
 If you would like to join as a member or need any help with your membership please get in touch!